chromaui/chromatic-docs/snapshots.md

 <details>
 <summary>Do you support taking snapshots of a component with multiple themes?</summary>

 We recommend you render stories multiple times, one for each theme.
-Here's [a code snippet](https://github.com/storybookjs/storybook/blob/next/code/ui/.storybook/preview.tsx#L174-L231) of how to configure Storybook to show the same story in multiple themes.
-This is how the snapshots will [appear in Chromatic](https://www.chromatic.com/library?appId=5a375b97f4b14f0020b0cda3&branch=next).
+Here's a [blog post](https://storybook.js.org/blog/how-to-add-a-theme-switcher-to-storybook/) that explains how to enable a theme switcher in Storybook.
+Using this approach, this is how the snapshots will [appear in Chromatic](https://www.chromatic.com/library?appId=5a375b97f4b14f0020b0cda3&branch=next).

 If you'd only like to see multiple themes side-by-side in Chromatic and not in your local Storybook, use [isChromatic()](isChromatic).